 On a positive note, air and what you breathe in can also be therapeutic!
-Medicine, both natural and pharmaceuticals, can be delivered to our body through our lungs.
-We can also fill the air with healing essential oils to do everything from relieve stress to combat microbes.
+Medicine, both natural and pharmaceuticals, can be delivered to our bodies through our lungs.
+We can also fill the air with healing essential oils to do everything from relieving stress to combat microbes.

 A few things you can easily REMOVE from your home, office, and car to keep the air clean…

 Sources of synthetic fragrance are number one on this list because they have been linked again and again to adverse health problems.
 Stink! is a great documentary full of information about toxic chemicals are in our homes.
 Common products containing synthetic fragrance include: